ylab-hi/pxblat/README.md

 ## 🔮 Features

-- no intermidiate files, all in memory
+**In-Memory Processing**: `PxBlAT` discards the need for intermediate files by doing all its operations in memory, ensuring speed and efficiency.
-- no system call
+**Zero System Calls**: Avoids system calls, leading to a smoother, quicker operation.
-- no need to bother with log files to get status of tool
+**Self-Monitoring**: No need to trawl through log files; `PxBlAT` monitors its status internally and keeps you updated.
-- no need to worry about file format
+**Format-Agnostic:** `PxBlAT` doesn't require you to worry about file formats.
-- no other dependency
+**No External Dependencies**: `PxBlAT` operates independently without any external dependencies.
-- higher proformance and Ergonomics (compare with current blat endpoint)
+**Ergonomics**: With an ergonomic design, `PxBlAT` aims for a seamless user experience.

 ## To-do